This vegan carrot curry is a big flavoured spicy treat, sweet with carrots, earthy with chickpeas and all-around tasty with Indian spices!

-This carrot and chickpea curry is a proper corker of a dish.
+This curry is a proper corker of a dish that is so simple to make.
 It was born of the result of a glut of carrots a few years ago.

-This carrot curry, on the other hand, comes highly recommended.
-It features some big Indian flavours and a really thick and unctuous curry sauce.
+This Indian carrot curry comes highly recommended.
+It features big Indian flavours and a really thick and unctuous curry sauce.

 Naturally Vegan Food.